Anaphylaxis

 SPECIALIST.
 ALLERGY AND IMMUNOLOGY DEPARTMENT

-Anaphylaxis is an extremely serious allergic reaction that affects the entire body and occurs within minutes of exposure to the allergen.
-It could also be defined as an "explosive" reaction of the immune system to an external agent.
+Anaphylactic shock, also known as anaphylaxis, is an extremely severe allergic reaction that affects the whole organism and occurs within minutes of exposure to the allergen.
+It could also be defined as an "explosive" reaction of the immune system to an external agent that triggers the release of chemical mediators by the immune system, such as histamine, causing a series of symptoms and clinical manifestations.

-Despite the high incidence of allergic diseases, this picture is very rare, its incidence is estimated at 1% of the population.
+Despite the high incidence of allergic diseases, this condition is very rare, its incidence is estimated at 1% of the population.

 What are the symptoms of anaphylaxis?